Exercise Biology The Science of Exercise and Nutrition

 image

-Muscle Imbalance: Based on some clinical evidence, tight pectoral muscles and weak back muscles may lead to a forward head posture.
+Muscle Imbalance: Based on some clinical evidence, tight chest muscles and weak back muscles may lead to a forward head posture.
 This muscle imbalance could be due to:

 • Working Posture: A good example is working on the computer or at your desk with a slouched posture.